 Stuffed eggplant with almonds, parsley, and preserved lemons

-I will admit to being a fan of eggplant, both grilled and broiled are my favourites.
-The combination of soft charred flesh and nutty-tart stuffing is delicious.
+I will admit to being a fan of eggplant; grilled and broiled are my favourites.
+The combination of soft, charred flesh and nutty-tart stuffing is delicious.

-Moorish cuisine is a combination of Spanish cooking techniques with North African spices and ingredients.
+Moorish cuisine combines Spanish cooking techniques with North African spices and ingredients.
 The Muslim invaders left their mark on Spanish culture, architecture (Alhambra), dance (Flamenco) and cuisine.
-This book brings together recipes from across the Mediterranean in creative recipes that use these spices and ingredients to perfection.
+This book combines creative recipes from across the Mediterranean that use these spices and ingredients to perfection.

-These charred and smoky eggplants are stuffed with the perfect blend of nutty almonds, tart preserved lemons and spices and then baked again to finish the dish.
-It makes for an amazing appetizer, served in foil, with bread or pita bread.
-I will admit, this is a new flavour profile, most folks that tried this were not the biggest of fans.
+These charred and smoky eggplants are stuffed with the perfect blend of nutty almonds, tart preserved lemons, and spices and then baked again to finish the dish.
+It makes for an amazing appetizer, served in foil with bread or pita bread.
+I will admit, this is a new flavour profile, and most folks who tried it were not the biggest of fans.
 However, I thought that the flavour was unique and creative.

-This is an amazing cookbook.
+This is a fantastic cookbook.
 It features a collection of outstanding recipes from the Moorish influence in Spanish cooking.
-Each recipe that I have tried is spectacular, full of wonderful flavours and unique combinations of ingredients, like this recipe.
+Each recipe I have tried is spectacular, full of wonderful flavours and unique combinations of ingredients like this one.
 I love this cookbook and highly recommend it to those looking for unusual dishes.
-I have Ben Tishs' fabulous restaurant, Norma, in London, on my bucket list, I cannot wait to start travelling again!
+I have Ben Tishs' fabulous restaurant, Norma, in London, on my bucket list, and I cannot wait to start travelling again!

 For more recipes from this cookbook, click here.